confluence/python-textbok/python_notes/Python_Basics.rst

 Introduction
 ============

-In this unit, we introduce the basics of the Python programming language.
+In this chapter, we introduce the basics of the Python programming language.
 At this point you should already have set up a development environment for writing and running your Python code.
 It will be assumed in the text that this is the case.
 If you are having trouble